CDDLeiden/QSPRpred/docs/use.rst

 Feature filtering
 """""""""""""""""
 The calculated features can also be filtered.
-Three different filters are implemented in QSPRpred, namely a high correlation filter, low variance filter and the boruta filter.
+Three different filters are implemented in QSPRpred, namely a high correlation filter, a low variance filter and the boruta filter.
 The high correlation filter and low variance filter need to be set with a threshold for filtering.